jHelsing/Heartbeat/README.md

 Both are in markdown format; the Travis build creates pdf, docx, and tex.

-This is an Ionic project!
+This is an awesome Ionic project!

 ## Communication
 Development team communication channel: